 An individualised VCAL program is available at Years 11 & 12, including school based apprenticeships and traineeships.
 A strong and successful remedial literacy and numeracy program assists students to develop essential skills that have not previously been mastered.

 Students may learn music and complete creative projects in art, film making, music recording.
-Students may also participate in a Martial Arts Therapy program, progressing through basic skills to peer education leadership at other schools.
 Our programs are based on the Big Picture Education model, where students work from their individual passions and can spend two days each week working in internships to deepen their knowledge and skills.

 Big Picture Education Australia recently caught up with Bronwyn.
 You can read the Q&A and watch the interview here (http://www.bigpicture.org.au/big-picture-school-leader-principal-year).